How anime took off in the United States

 For Astro Boy’s animated debut Tezuka filled billboards with both Japanese and English script, a plan to draw in occupying and newly-immigrated Americans to the program.
 He was a devotee of pacifism, and exporting manga (and the Japanese influences behind it) was part of his life-long mission to encourage cultural exchange — his antidote to xenophobia, and what he believed was the preventative to a third World War.

 Tezuka’s work inspired a global attraction to animation and manga, and soon, both mediums came to dominate Japanese entertainment media.
-Astro Boy became one of the first Japanese animated programs to be dubbed in English and syndicated to America, the first domino in the United States’ relationship with anime.
+Astro Boy became one of the first Japanese animated programs to be dubbed in English and syndicated to America, the first domino in the United States’ long relationship with anime.

 At its face, Tezuka’s dream for cultural exchange is realized.